arduino/ArduinoCore-nRF528x-mbedos/README.md

-# Arduino Core for mbed enabled devices
+# [Archived] Arduino Core for mbed enabled devices

 The repository contains the Arduino APIs and IDE integration files targeting a generic mbed-enabled board

+This repository will continue tracking mbed 5.x series and new releases will only happen in case of security bugs.

+For new contibutions please refer to https://github.com/arduino/ArduinoCore-mbed

 ## Installation